Simbul/baker-server-example/README.md

 To verify receipt with the App Store you need to put your app shared secret in the `shared_secret.txt` file.
 See `shared_secret.txt.example` for instructions.
 You can generate/retrieve your app shared secret in iTunes Connect.

-You also need a SQLite databse.
+You also need a SQLite database.
 You can get an empty one by renaming `baker.sqlite3.example` to `baker.sqlite3` inside the `db/` folder.